Save 20% on Siam Boran this June โ€” Use code BORAN20 at booking

 The route begins at Sathon Pier, one of Bangkokโ€™s busiest river transport hubs.
 Boats arrive and depart regularly, with commuters crossing the river and long-tail boats moving through the current.

 Despite the activity on the water, the surrounding streets feel relatively calm early in the day.
-Some activity begins to build around the pier, with early movement along the road and river traffic continuing steadily.
+Activity gradually builds around the pier, with early movement along the road and river traffic continuing steadily.

 Local street near Charoen Krung Road Bangkok along Sathon Pier to Pak Khlong Talat cycling route